Wound Assessment and Documentation: Mastering Key Steps for Better Care

 Wound checks should happen regularly, like every time you change the bandages, or as often as the hospital says, to see how the wound is healing and to change the treatment plan if needed.

-Doing a good and careful wound assessment is important for giving the right care, keeping things going smoothly, and meeting the rules for legal and money aspects.
+Doing a good and careful wound assessment is important for giving the right care, keeping things going smoothly, and meeting the rules for legal and insurance purposes.

 Consistent Measurement Techniques